History of African Americans in Jacksonville

 African Americans have made considerable contributions to the history and development of Jacksonville, Florida.
-According to the U.S. Census Bureau, the population make up of African American in Jacksonville Florida is 68%.
+According to the U.S. Census Bureau, African Americans make up 30.7% of the city's population.

 History

 Arrival

 In 1562 Jean Ribault, a French Huguenot explored the St. Johns River and made contact with the native Timucuan Indians.
 Jean Ribault and the French Huguenots built Fort Caroline along the river at St. Johns Bluff in their first attempts to establish a permanent colony in Florida.
 St. Augustine, which is the oldest continually occupied settlement in the United States, was founded by Spanish leader Pedro Menendez de Aviles in 1565.
 The Spanish settled in St. Augustine as a base to attack and capture Fort Carolina.
 At the time, both the French and Spanish brought in African slaves as laborers.
 The Huguenot were accompanied by free and enslaved Africans that worked on early fortification.
 They sawed timber, built churches, a blacksmith shop, and an artillery platform.
 They also cleared land to grow crops.